 With Windsong down on all fours and secure in an underground hangar—and Tea’s vomit cleaned off of her console—I run through the post-flight checklist with Fletcher.
 That finished, I give them both leave.
 We say our sleepless goodbyes, and they both stroll off the gangway with duffel bags slung over their shoulders.
 They make distant conversation while they head off to the nearest maglev station and their mandated couple rayspans of rest.
-The government wants its voidborne personnel healthy as can be reasoned, whether they be Royal Navy, Constabulary, or even more expendable independent contractors like ourselves.
+The government wants its voidborne personnel as healthy as is reasonable, whether they be Royal Navy, Constabulary, or even the more expendable independent contractors like ourselves.
 We must spend a third of our time at rest on-world or upon port habitation rings so that our livers can flush the mix of anti-wasting drugs out of our systems.
 If we want to keep our warrants, we have to do nothing for a time.
 Fine by me.

 Melancholy claims me.
 I learned to fly so I could get away from the rabble of this world and have some agency.
 I have always loved Sibyl and can’t imagine existing anywhere else, but I feel so dejected in this place.
-Here, standing alone, after my crew have disembarked.
+Here, standing alone, after my crew has disembarked.
 It’s lonely.
 Sometimes, I’ll fly Windsong solo out to the middle of nowhere; a tundra on the border of the Folklands or the northern shores of the Raina Mare.
 Most of the time I just hide in my quarters until the next sortie, passing the time by working out or re-reading the Sagas of Settlement.
 A hierarchy of solitude: the curious void above, the obscurity of sleep, or the fantasy of another time.

 “—the erudium shortages are expected to abate as the Royal Army Engineering Corps finish their mission hardening power grids on Sibylean outposts across the Astrild system.
 Analysts caution that there may still be market volatility for several years to come, with pent up demand in the aerospace and transportation sectors taking a back seat to energy security.
-Queen Avlynn the Third made such infrastructure commitments in the wake of The Anomaly that knocked out power on several worlds throughout the system seven years ago.”
+Queen Avlynn the Third made such infrastructure commitments in the wake of The Anomaly which knocked out power on several worlds throughout the system seven years ago.”

 This past decade in Sibylean politics has been nightmarish.

 A moral panic is an information overload where national identity is at stake.
 Things aren’t so great for people like me right now.
-Despite the perceived openness of Sibylean society, there’s quite a bit of reactionary knee-jerking against Republican cultural imports, and fear and skepticism of foreign soft power.
+Despite the perceived openness of Sibylean society, there’s quite a bit of reactionary knee-jerking against Republican cultural imports, and fear and skepticism of Novani soft power.

 I accepted myself through the consumption of Republican pop culture.
 It was only offering a reflection of what I felt: that I was more than the sum total of what I appeared to be.
 But where there is only empathetic storytelling, sometimes the paranoid see a plot.
 According to some acrimonious jerks mouthing off in the wider Sibylean media, trans women are a dangerous re-assertion of the patriarchy that nearly led our early civilization to ruin.
-If men can be women and in the highest positions of power, the tribalism of old might return, and just imagine the resource wars we’ll have again over… uh, the hull plating of the colony ships?
+If men can be women, they say, and in the highest positions of power, the tribalism of old might return, and just imagine the resource wars we’ll have again over… uh, the hull plating of the colony ships?

 Idiots.
 We don’t live in that time.
 And it was the male tribal leaders, exhausted by war, who asked the jarlja to broker peace.
 But I doubt any of these women—and they are mostly women—have fully read a single saga.
 If only we still lived in such a time of scarcity and desperation, they might care so much about something that actually mattered.